Benzathine benzylpenicillin tetrahydrate

 When you must not be given it:

-Do not have Bicillin L-A if you have ever had an allergic reaction to Bicillin L-A,
+Do not have Bicillin L-A if you have an allergy to:

 You may have an increased chance of being allergic to Bicillin L-A if you are allergic

-Do not have Bicillin L-A if the expiry date on the pack has passed.
+Do not have Bicillin L-A if the expiry date on the pack has passed or if the packaging

 Before you are given it

-2. you have any allergies to any other medicines or any other substances, such as foods,
+Tell your doctor if you have allergies to any other medicines foods, preservatives

 If you have not told your doctor about any of the above, tell them before you are